VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 1. The Economics of Land

-It is instructive to consider runaway land valuations in British Columbia and the Vancouverism in light of these precepts in land economics.
+It is instructive to consider runaway land valuations in British Columbia and the Vancouverism in light of these four precepts in land economics.

 1. VALUE OF PROPERTY = BUILDING(S) + LAND